BigMuzzy/ugv_ws_pi/src/ugv_main/ugv_launch_manager/README.md

   - Default: `'idle'`
   - Set to `'none'` to start without any mode
   - Options: `'idle'`, `'mapping'`, `'navigation'`, `'none'`

+- **`debug`**: Show all subprocess output to console
+  - Default: `false`
+  - Set to `true` for debugging subprocess issues
+  - Useful for troubleshooting mode launch problems
+  - May cause performance issues with very verbose output

 ## Known Behavior